chemica/augmentations-gem/README.md

 2: You don't like the fact that ActiveSupport calls them 'Concerns' when they're just modules effectively implementing a form of multiple inheritance.

 3: You don't like the module dependency management system built in to ActiveSupport Concerns.
-(Modules that depend on eachother are a code smell, cyclical dependencies doubly so.)
+(Modules that depend on each other are a code smell, cyclical dependencies doubly so.)

 Use it like